Fairness-aware Contextual Dynamic Pricing with Strategic Buyers: Problem Formulation

 which is the difference between the fairness-aware clairvoyant revenue and the revenue under one pricing policy.
 The expectation in (\ref{regret}) is taken with respect to randomness in the feature $\boldsymbol{x}_t$, the demand and the pricing policy.

 Now, we discuss buyers' strategic behavior.
 The group status of the buyer is considered as a private type and is unobserved.
 The buyers can strategically deceive the seller about the group status to pursue a lower price.
-Remind that the cost of manipulating group status is $C_0>0$, which is public information.
+Remind that the cost of manipulating group status is $C_0>0$, which is public information \citep{Li2023}.
+The cost of misreporting group status reflects the efforts and time a buyer undertakes to successfully mimic the other type.
+Assuming a known switching cost is standard in the strategic learning literature \citep{shavit2020causal, ghalme2021strategic, bechavod2022information, harris2022strategic}.
+While the exact value of $C_0$ may not be directly observable in practice, it can be reasonably approximated.
+For example, if manipulation requires assistance from a member of the advantaged group, publicly available wage data could serve as a practical proxy for estimating the cost.
 Given that group 0 is the discriminated group, only the buyers from group 0 are likely to manipulate the group status.
 Let $\hat{p}_0(\boldsymbol{x})$ and $\hat{p}_1(\boldsymbol{x})$ be the prices for group 0 and group 1 that the buyer has estimated using the history data.
 For a buyer from group 0 with feature $\boldsymbol{x}$, the total estimated cost is $\hat{p}_0(\boldsymbol{x})$ without group manipulation and $\hat{p}_1(\boldsymbol{x})+C_0$ after group manipulation.
 Therefore, the buyer from group 0 will strategically report the group status as

 We aim to design a pricing policy to restrain buyers' strategic behavior.
 Intuitively, the price difference should not exceed the manipulating cost $C_0$.
 To discourage the strategic behavior, the seller chooses $\delta$ in (\ref{price}) such that $\delta<C_0$.
-In the next section, we show that the pricing policy would incur a linear regret if the seller ignored the buyer's strategic behavior.
+In the next section, we show that the pricing policy would incur a linear regret if the seller ignored the buyer's strategic behavior. \begin{remark} The fairness level $\delta$ in \eqref{price} is fixed and chosen to be less than $C_0$.
+In practice, buyers can learn a $\hat{\delta}$ that approximates $\delta$, but this estimate may be either higher or lower than $\delta$.
+If the seller sets $\delta=C_0$, then $\hat{\delta}$ may exceed $C_0$, making misreporting potentially worthwhile.
+To robustly deter such strategic behaviors in the presence of estimation error, the seller needs to choose $\delta<C_0$.
+While one could treat $\delta$ as a time-varying strategy and achieve $\lim_{t\rightarrow\infty}\delta_t= C_0$, which could potentially produce higher profits.
+In that case, a different full-information benchmark is used to evaluate the pricing policy.
+This would significantly change the scope of the problem and increase the complexity in the analysis.
+Since our focus is to evaluate regret rather than identifying which full-information benchmark yields the highest profit, we treat $\delta$ as a fixed parameter rather than a strategy of the seller. \end{remark}